elongl/esports-schedule/README.md

-# Counter-Strike Schedule
+# Esports Schedule

-Add Counter-Strike tournaments to your calendar.
+Esports tournaments and events in your calendar.